bartjanssens92/puppetlabs-apache/README.md

 class { 'apache': }
 ```

-The Puppet module applies a default configuration based on your operating system; Debian, Red Hat, FreeBSD, and Gentoo systems each have unique default configurations.
+The Puppet module applies a default configuration based on your operating system; Debian, Red Hat, FreeBSD, Archlinux and Gentoo systems each have unique default configurations.
 These defaults work in testing environments but are not suggested for production, and Puppet recommends customizing the class's parameters to suit your site.
 Use the [Reference](#reference) section to find information about the class's parameters and their default values.

 You can customize parameters when declaring the `apache` class.
 For instance, this declaration installs Apache without the apache module's [default virtual host configuration][Configuring virtual hosts], allowing you to customize all Apache virtual hosts: